-The NAASC now offers face-to-face (f2f) visits in both in-person and virtual formats.
-Users may request an inperson visit (at NRAO headquarters in Charlottesville, VA), a virtual visit, or a virtual "NAASC Chat".
+The NAASC offers face-to-face (f2f) visits in both in-person and virtual formats.
+Users may request an in-person visit (at NRAO headquarters in Charlottesville, VA), a virtual visit, or a virtual "NAASC Chat".
 NAASC Chats are an opportunity for a user to interact with NAASC staff members at a dedicated time without committing to a multi-day f2f visit but when they may need more assistance than is practical through a Helpdesk ticket.
 In-person visits are expected to last about a week.
 Virtual visits can vary from a few hours up to a few days depending on the purpose and type of visit.
 NAASC Chats last 1-2 hours.
 Up to three visitors can be supported for each scheduled or observed project.

 Visitors will have access to office space and high-end computing facilities to process their data, plus support from NAASC staff.
 Novice visitors, new to radio interferometry, are required to be accompanied by an experienced investigator.
-Investigators who are requesting a short data reduction visit can apply to the NAASC for assistance with travel expenses for 1-2 members of their team.
+Availability of funding for assistance with travel expenses for short data reduction visits will be announced on the NAASC webpage at https://science.nrao.edu/facilities/alma/visitors-shortterm.